jundalisay/spblist/content/en/research/keynes/general-theory/chapter-23b.md

 - interest rate*
 - the marginal efficiency of capital

-> *Superphysics Note= Interest rate is the profits in lending capital.
-Return on capital is the profits in using capital yourself
+{{< n n="Interest rate is the profits in lending capital.
+Return on capital is the profits in using capital yourself" >}}